The Allstate Co. (NYSE:ALL) Shares Sold by State of Alaska Department of Revenue

 Allstate Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, January 2nd.
-Shareholders of record on Thursday, November 30th will be issued a $0.89 dividend.
-This represents a $3.56 annualized dividend and a yield of 2.59%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, January 2nd.
+Stockholders of record on Thursday, November 30th will be issued a dividend of $0.89 per share.
+This represents a $3.56 dividend on an annualized basis and a dividend yield of 2.59%.
 The ex-dividend date of this dividend is Wednesday, November 29th.
-Allstate’s payout ratio is currently -44.89%.
+Allstate’s dividend payout ratio is presently -44.89%.

 Analysts Set New Price Targets

 ALL has been the subject of several research analyst reports.
-StockNews.com raised Allstate from a “hold” rating to a “buy” rating in a research note on Friday, November 24th.
+Roth Mkm upped their target price on Allstate from $145.00 to $160.00 and gave the stock a “buy” rating in a research note on Friday, November 3rd.
+Piper Sandler upped their target price on Allstate from $137.00 to $138.00 and gave the stock an “overweight” rating in a research note on Friday, November 3rd.
+BMO Capital Markets upped their target price on Allstate from $125.00 to $140.00 and gave the stock a “market perform” rating in a research note on Friday, December 15th.
 Jefferies Financial Group upped their target price on Allstate from $117.00 to $119.00 in a research note on Friday, October 6th.
-Citigroup upped their target price on Allstate from $135.00 to $156.00 and gave the stock a “buy” rating in a research note on Friday, October 20th.
-Raymond James upped their target price on Allstate from $145.00 to $155.00 and gave the stock a “strong-buy” rating in a research note on Monday, November 6th.
-Finally, The Goldman Sachs Group upped their target price on Allstate from $128.00 to $141.00 and gave the stock a “buy” rating in a research note on Tuesday, November 7th.
+Finally, Citigroup boosted their price target on Allstate from $135.00 to $156.00 and gave the stock a “buy” rating in a research report on Friday, October 20th.
 One equities research analyst has rated the stock with a sell rating, four have given a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company.
 According to data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus price target of $136.93.

 Read Our Latest Analysis on Allstate